Greening Industry: Building Recyclable, Next-Generation Turbine Blades

 NREL’s pioneering thermoplastics work is helping to close the circle, ensuring that today’s blades become tomorrow’s blades, too.

-Learn more about NREL’s work in Advanced Thermoplastic Resins for Manufacturing Wind Turbine Blades, Marine and Hydrokinetic Research, Advanced Manufacturing, and Wind Energy.
+Learn more about NREL’s work in Advanced Thermoplastic Resins for Manufacturing Wind Turbine Blades, Advanced Manufacturing, and Wind Energy.